Nonprofit Campaigns: An Ultimate Guide and 4+ Examples

 Direct Mail Fundraising Campaign

-Although many modern donors prefer to give digitally, direct mail is still an effective way to reach certain supporter segments and align your online and offline outreach efforts.
-There are a variety of donation request letter templates available for download to help you get started, but make sure to personalize your letters to each donor to build trust and show that you value them as individuals.
+While many modern donors prefer to contribute digitally, direct mail is still a worthwhile way to reach certain supporter segments and align your online and offline outreach efforts.
+As you create donation request letters for your campaign, remember to:

 Year-End Giving Campaign